 Roll forming is used for single and multi-plain bending, typically bend to section width ratio 10:1 in some cases it is possible to go down as low as 6:1.
 Features include:

-- Minimal tooling costs with common tooling used for multiple radii, parabolic curves and edge forming on the same part.
-For simple profiles such as rectangles, and square section standard tooling is used,
+- Minimal tooling costs with common tooling used for multiple radii, parabolic curves, and edge-forming on the same part.
+For simple profiles such as rectangles, and square sections standard tooling is used,

-- CNC equipment reduces set up costs and extends range of capability over the original 3 roll machines to include three dimensional curves.
+- CNC equipment reduces setup costs and extends the range of capability over the original 3 roll machines to include three-dimensional curves.

-- Reduced sensitivity to material batch variations through programme modifications rather than hard tool recuts.
+- Reduced sensitivity to material batch variations through program modifications rather than hard tool recuts.

-- Allows for easy curve shape change, that allow rapidly change shape of end product.
+- Allows for easy curve shape change, which allows rapid change shape of the end product.

 - Ideal for low to medium volumes including prototype and development requirements.

 - It can be applied to a wide range of sections making the process very flexible to a wide range of applications.
-In addition to bending in 2 planes we have developed the capability and equipment for 3D bending to create spiral type forms at lower cost than fabrication.
+In addition to bending in 2 planes, we have developed the capability and equipment for 3D bending to create spiral-type forms at a lower cost than fabrication.

 - For symmetrical parts left and right-hand forms can be produced in a single forming operation reducing costs.